 So, about that Bloodborne PC port.
 You would've been hearing about it today anyway, because as far as I understand it, it was due to be announced at the now-delayed PS5 event that was scheduled for today. pic.twitter.com/93KOIlLr6D

-Fast-forward to 2021 and there have been no new announcements, or even rumours for that matter.
-Not to mention that if it the announcement had been planned in June 2020, it seems ridiculous that they wouldn’t have found an opportune replacement time between then and now.
+Fast-forward to 2021 and there have been no new Bloodborne release date announcements, or even Reddit Bloodborne rumours on Bloodborne PC Reddit pages for that matter.
+Not to mention that if the Bloodborne steam announcement had been planned in June 2020, it seems ridiculous that they wouldn’t have found an opportune replacement time between then and now.

 I don’t want to call anyone a bullshitter.
 But I want to call bullshit.
 While I think it’s possible that there is a remaster in the works, it’s unlikely it has anything to do with this situation.

 Why releasing a new version of Bloodborne makes sense

 The rationale that Sony and FromSoftware would be keen to make Bloodborne more widely available has serious legs.
 As one of the crown jewels of the Souls lineage, Bloodborne has great pulling power.
 However, the idea that people that are going to buy a PS4 or PS5 to play a five-year-old game just isn’t sound.
 It would make a lot more sense to utilise their asset to create more buzz and hype for their future projects.

 By allowing a Bloodborne PC port to happen, Sony would demonstrate to PC gamers the advantage of owning a Sony console; the exclusive games at the time of release.
 It would also lessen the risk of unofficial Bloodborne emulators being developed and gaining popularity – often people are willing to part with a little cash for something that works perfectly, rather than going in free on software that’s rife with bugs.